Previously: Common knowledge topples a dictator. Dreams get weird in the age of Psi.

 “Your name is Jonah.”
 I am back in the cafe.
 “Look at me very carefully.
 What are you?”

 “No, I’m not talking to you, I’m talking to you.
-Jonah.
-What are you?”
+Jonah, what are you?”

 “I am…I don’t know.”
 I struggle to keep my mind in this location.
 To remember what I am.
 “I am a sad person.
 I am a meditator.
 I am a father.”